 A Radical Geography Community

-Antipode is edited by Nik Theodore (University of Illinois at Chicago), Sharad Chari (University of the Witwatersrand), Tariq Jazeel (University College London – @rikjaz), Katherine McKittrick (Queen’s University – @demonicground) and Jenny Pickerill (University of Sheffield – @JennyPickerill).
+Antipode is edited by Nik Theodore (University of Illinois at Chicago), Sharad Chari (University of California, Berkeley), Tariq Jazeel (University College London – @rikjaz), Katherine McKittrick (Queen’s University – @demonicground) and Jenny Pickerill (University of Sheffield – @JennyPickerill).

 Tariq was the last to join the Editorial Collective in May 2014, so it’s high time we caught up with him to see how he’s getting on…